All Episodes

 You can't just throw out these wild and baseless accusations about the Clintons essentially selling the highest diplomatic office in the United States to the highest bidder.

-Mr. Clinton, for example, this coming from the journal again, collected one million dollars for two appearances sponsored by the Abu Dhabi government that were arranged while Mrs. Clinton was Secretary of State.
+Mr. Clinton, for example, this is coming from the journal again, collected $1 million for two appearances sponsored by the Abu Dhabi government that were arranged while Mrs. Clinton was Secretary of State.

-His speeches there came during and after the State Department and the Department of Homeland Security were involved in discussions about a plan to open a U.S. facility in that's right, Abu Dhabi and Abu Dhabi Airport to ease visa processing for travel to the U.S. The State Department supported the facility in the face of substantial opposition from unions, members of Congress, and others.
+His speeches there came during and after the State Department and the Department of Homeland Security were involved in discussions about a plan to open a U.S. facility in, oh, that's right, Abu Dhabi, in Abu Dhabi airport to ease visa processing for travel to the U.S. The State Department supported the facility in the face of substantial opposition from unions, members of Congress, and others.

-Oh, you mean to say that the Clintons were taking cash from people who had remembered it was one thing when we were just talking about the fact that he's getting foreign government money and going to the Clinton Foundation or going to Bill directly personally while his wife is Secretary of State, right?
+Oh, you mean to say that the Clintons were taking cash from people who had, remember, it was one thing when we were just talking about the fact that he's getting foreign government money, going to the Clinton Foundation, or going to bill directly, personally, while his wife is Secretary of State, right?

-Serious cash infusions coming either to the Clinton Foundation or to one of the or to Bill Clinton specifically while his wife was making decisions that were very relevant to the sender of those funds in some capacity or another.
+That was, but now we're actually cherry-picking specifically cases where there are large chunks of change, serious cash infusions coming either to the Clinton Foundation or to Bill Clinton specifically while his wife was making decisions that were very relevant to the sender of those funds in some capacity or another.

 If that's not corruption, I want to know what corruption really is.

-If that doesn't count, someone's gonna have to explain this to me.
+If that doesn't count, someone's going to have to explain this to me.

 But this is illustrative of a broader point, really, which is that we're dealing with the Clinton machine.

-I'm sure some of you are fans of the the timeless classic Terminator.
+I'm sure some of you are fans of the timeless classic Terminator.

 There's a quote from that that I think applies here.